campusbeats/campusbeats.github.io/index.md

 # Development History

-## Milestone 1 Mockup Development
+## Milestone 1: Mockup Development
 This milestone started on November 4, 2017 and ended on November 21, 2017.

 The task was to create five HTML mockup pages of CampusBeats, which included the landing page and four other mockuups, and to deploy our app to Galaxy.
 Other than the landing page, the four mockup pages consisted of the User Profile, User Home, Admin Home, and Search/Browse page (otherwise known as the Beats page).
 These mockup pages were created using the Meteor app using templates and FlowRouter to route specific pages.

-Mockup for User Profile:
+HTML Mockup for User Profile:

 Picture here.

-Mockup for User Home:
+HTML Mockup for User Home:

 Picture here.

-Mockup for Admin Home:
+HTML Mockup for Admin Home:

 Picture here.

-Mockup for Beats:
+HTML Mockup for Beats:

 Picture here.

-###Milestone 1 was implemented as CampusBeats Github Milestone M1 (in a similar manner to Bowfolio GitHub Milestone M1):
+### Milestone 1 was implemented as CampusBeats Github Milestone M1 (in a similar manner to Bowfolio GitHub Milestone M1):

 Picture here.

-###Milestone 1 consisted of # issues, which was managed using the Bowfolio GitHub Project M1:
+### Milestone 1 consisted of # issues, which was managed using the Bowfolio GitHub Project M1:

 Picture here.